lilsliceofbread/badgl-engine/README.md

 # badgl-engine
-making a terrible graphics "engine" (barely a framework) to learn c and opengl.
+making a terrible graphics "engine" to learn c and opengl.

 WIP (no documentation, have fun!)

-the example program should help to give some idea of the structure of the engine
+the example program should help to give some idea of the structure of the engine.

 # requirements